Jana worked in animal welfare with abused and unwanted pets. She loves sharing her hands-on experience regarding domestic and wild critters.

 - Some sellers might offer a choice between first-cut and second-cut hays.
-First-cut is course, more nutritious - but some rabbits hate it.
-Second cut is finer, less nutritious but will still provide some nutrients and fiber for those pets that refuse the first-cut variety
+First-cut is course and more nutritious, but some rabbits hate it.
+Second cut is finer and less nutritious, but it will still provide some nutrients and fiber for those pets that refuse the first-cut variety.

 3. Green Is Good

 One of the best fresh foods you can give your bunny is green, leafy vegetables.
 It's important to use rot-free, thoroughly washed items.
-Offer 3 different types each day, around a cup of greens for every 3 pounds of rabbit.
+Offer three different types each day, around a cup of greens for every three pounds of rabbit.
 Here are some excellent suggestions.